 At Morris Bart, our lawyers have years of experience filing truck accident claims.
 Unfortunately, these accidents are all too common.
 According to the Insurance Institute for Highway Safety (IIHS), over 4,000 people died in 2018 as a result of accidents involving large trucks.

-It’s important to work with personal injury lawyers who have experience with your specific type of accident and injury.
+It’s important to work with personal injury lawyers who have experience with the kind of accident you were in.
+They will know what compensation to request based on the injuries and losses suffered in the accident and how to pursue your rightful compensation for them.
 Because we have experience with this type of claim, we understand what it takes to go up against the trucking companies and their insurance adjusters.

 Establishing Liability in a Gulfport Truck Accident Case

-These cases can be complex because it is not always clear who is liable for an accident.
-In some cases, there may even be multiple liable parties.
+Commercial truck crashes can be complex matters because it is not always clear who is liable when an accident occurs.
+In some cases, multiple parties may be liable for victims’ recoverable damages.
+Some of these parties could be present at the accident scene when it happens, while others are not.
+An attorney who handles truck accident cases will know how to look for these other parties.
 Some of the parties who could be potentially held liable include:

 - The truck driver: If the driver pushed beyond the legal limit, was on prescription medication that induced drowsiness, or engaged in other negligent behavior, they may be responsible for your injuries.

-- The trucking company: If the trucking company did not properly maintain the truck or if they did not load it properly and improper weight distribution was a factor in the collision, they may be liable for your injuries.
+- The trucking company: If the trucking company did not properly check the truck for mechanical issues, or if it did not load it properly and improper weight distribution was a factor in the collision, it could be liable for your injuries.

 - The repair company: If the truck was maintained, but the maintenance company did not repair it properly, or the technician who worked on the truck did not have proper qualifications, the service company may be liable.